rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 It is recommended to use the latest Visual Studio version 2019 because it has the best CMake integration.
 Older VS versions can be used but CMake integration isn't as good.
-With those, it might be better to generate Visual Studio project from CMake project using the command-line or ``cmake-gui`` and opening the generated Visual Studio project instead of opening the
+With those, it might be better to generate Visual Studio project from CMake project using the command-line or :command:`cmake-gui` and opening the generated Visual Studio project instead of opening the
 CMake project directly.

 Visual Studio supports many different languages and use-cases.
 Full installation takes a lot of space.
 To keep the size minimal during installation